robotframework/rfdoc/README.rst

     RFDoc source code.

 tools/
-    Scripts to use as part of CI pipeline or as SCM repository hooks.
+    Scripts to use as part of the CI pipeline or as SCM repository hooks.

 Running the Acceptance Tests